Asset Publisher

 PRESS RELEASE

-Consob has ordered the black-out of 6 new websites through which financial services are abusively offered or services for crypto-activities are abusively provided.
-In details, Consob ordered the blackout of 3 abusive financial intermediation websites and 3 websites through which crypto currency services are abusively provided.
+Consob has ordered the blackout of 17 new websites through which services relating to financial instruments are unlawfully offered or services relating to crypto-assets are unlawfully provided.
+In particular, Consob ordered the black out of 7 illegal financial intermediation websites and 10 websites through which illegal services for crypto assets are provided.

-The Authority made use of the powers deriving from the "Decreto crescita" ("Growth Decree", converted by Law No. 58 of 28 June 2019) regarding the black-out of websites of abusive financial intermediaries, as well as of the powers introduced by the MiCAR (Regulation (EU) 2023/1114 and Legislative Decree No. 129 of 5 September 2024) regarding the black out of websites through which crypto currency services are provided to Italian savers in the absence of the prescribed authorisations.
+The Authority availed itself of the powers deriving from the "Decreto crescita" ("Growth Decree", converted by Law No. 58 of 28 June 2019), relating to the black-out of websites of abusive financial intermediaries, as well as the powers introduced by MiCAR (Regulation (EU) 2023/1114 and Legislative Decree No. 129 of 5 September 2024) regarding the blocking of websites through which crypto-asset services are provided to Italian savers without the required authorizations.

 Below are the websites Consob has ordered to be blacked out:

-• “The Toro Global” (website https://thetoroglobal.com and related page https://client.thetoroglobal.com);
+• “NordaLeur” (website www.nordalueur.com and related page https://webtrader.tplatform-cengine.com);

 The measures adopted by Consob can be consulted on the website www.consob.it.

-Consob draws investors' attention to the importance of adopting the greatest diligence to make informed investment choices, adopting common sense behaviours, essential to safeguard their savings: these include, for websites that offer financial services, checking in advance that the operator with whom they are investing is authorized, and, for offers of financial products, that a prospectus has been published.
+Consob draws investors' attention to the importance of adopting the greatest diligence in order to make informed investment choices, adopting common sense behaviours, essential to safeguard their savings: these include prior verification, for websites offering financial services and crypto-assets, that the operator through which the investment is made is authorized and, for offers of financial products and crypto-assets, that the prospectus or white paper has been published.

 To this end, Consob would remind you that on the website www.consob.it there is a section on the homepage, "Watch for Scams!", providing useful information to warn investors against financially unauthorized initiatives.